-Years ago, I was part of a thriving, lively church, with a lovely pastor, who had an affair.
+Years ago, I was part of a thriving, lively church which was led by a lovely pastor, who had an affair.

 The shock, the questions and the fallout from all of these incidents was immense.

 And since then, there have been many, many more.
-You’ll have read about the more public scandals, or you might have experienced the heartache of ‘moral failure’ in your own church and felt how it gnaws at the fabric of your community.
+You’ll have read about the more public scandals or you might have experienced the heartache of ‘moral failure’ in your own church and experienced the devastation and how it gnaws at the fabric of your community.

 It begins when we start to believe the great things other people say about us.

 It begins when we think rules and boundaries don’t apply to us, that we can skip around the edges of the pool without falling in the deep end.